p0keT/kafka-elk/README.md

 * retrieve report once completed

 Kafka is used for messages exchanging between client service and report service instances.
+It contains three topics: the topic for requesting a report, for checking the status of the report and for receiving a finished report.

 ELK stack log sent requests and results of calculation.